SaveTubaTeam/saveTuba/README.md

 npx expo start --dev-client
 ```

-If you followed Expo's beginner tutorial you will notice we **do not** use Expo Go as React Native Google Sign In is a native module and does not work with Expo Go.
-So we are using Expo development builds.
+*Note: if you followed Expo's beginner tutorial, you'll notice we **do not** use Expo Go, as React Native Google Sign In is a native module and does not work with Expo Go.
+So we are using Expo development builds.*

 That's it.
 You're all set up!
 Try and change some simple things and see how the app updates (almost) instantly.

 ## Developer Access

-includes dev secrets
+After onboarding you will be granted admin access to a number of resources including the team's shared Google Drive, Firebase (and Google Cloud console), and Jira/Confluence.
+If you do not have access for any reason, please contact our faculty advisor Sean Vassilaros.
+All other resources, including Expo developer login information, can be found in our shared Google Drive in this excel sheet: https://docs.google.com/spreadsheets/d/1arZ3kNvUUUYryvG9KBVtXL5exw28cFbEZe05KJmE9GI

-Once you're logged into our team Expo account, go to https://expo.dev to see our team's dashboard.
+Using the login info on the above spreadsheet, go to https://expo.dev and log in to see our team's dashboard.
+You'll be able to see all of our past and current dev builds.

+Our Firebase security rules and Google Workspaces API key can be found in the following folder: https://drive.google.com/drive/u/1/folders/1u0ivD2nIwGcX-wS_4ex43hDb3Clj8hAC

 ## App Deployment